-Jeff Bird is a transactional business lawyer with more than 25 years of experience representing public and private businesses in complex business transactions and securities matters.
+Jeff Bird is a retired Shareholder with more than 25 years of experience in representing public and private businesses in complex business transactions and securities matters.
 READ MORE

-Jeff has extensive knowledge of SEC compliance matters, and regularly advises public companies on corporate governance issues and SEC periodic reporting requirements under the Securities Exchange Act of 1934.
-He advises and works closely with boards of directors, board committees, special committees and management.
+Jeff had extensive knowledge of SEC compliance matters, and regularly advised public companies on corporate governance issues and SEC periodic reporting requirements under the Securities Exchange Act of 1934.
+He advised and worked closely with boards of directors, board committees, special committees and management.
 In 2008, Jeff served as interim General Counsel of Movie Gallery, Inc., a public company that had more than a billion dollars in revenue.

-Jeff has developed a niche practice in succession planning and helps business owners plan for and execute business transition and business succession plans.
-He is certified by the Exit Planning Institute as an Exit Planning Advisor, joining approximately 400 other certified exit planning professionals worldwide.
+Jeff developed a niche practice in succession planning and helps business owners plan for and executed business transition and business succession plans.
+He was certified by the Exit Planning Institute as an Exit Planning Advisor, and joined approximately 400 other certified exit planning professionals worldwide.